cjb/codex-blackboard/README.md

 `mongodump` installed (`apt-get install mongo-tools` if necessary).

 Ensure meteor is running your app before starting the dump:
-    $ meteor --settings private/settings.json
+    $ meteor --settings private/settings.json &
-In another shell:
     $ mongodump -h 127.0.0.1 --port 3001 -d meteor
 Then stop meteor and reset the DB (which will create a DB of the new type):
     $ meteor reset
-And restore the DB into the new storage engine:
+Start up meteor again, and restore the DB into the new storage engine:
+    $ meteor --settings private/settings.json &
     $ mongorestore --maintainInsertionOrder -h 127.0.0.1 --port 3001 -d meteor --drop dump/meteor
+If your version of mongorestore is "old", then you might have to drop the `--maintainInsertionOrder` argument to the `mongorestore` command.

 ## Goals, etc.